nedwors/hopper/README.md

 ```
 Now, your app simply uses the default database as is set up in Laravel.

-Hopper steps aside when the default database is used; it doesn't touch your database connection.
+> Hopper steps aside when the default database is used; it doesn't touch your database connection.
 This is useful for team members who might not want to use Hopper themselves.
-They can rest assured that Hopper isn't intefering with their setup.
+They can rest assured that Hopper isn't interfering with their setup.

 #### Post Creation

-When it is the first time hopping to a database, Hopper will have to create it ready to use.
+When it is the first time using a database, Hopper will have to create it ready to use.
 Likely, you'll want to migrate and setup up this database.
 Hopper provides a clean way to run Post Creation Steps - see how you can set this up.

 ### hop:current
 See the database that you are currently using for your app: